laurentkempe/blog/source/_drafts/write-logseq-plugins-in-webassembly-using-dotnet-and-csharp.md

 {% endalert %}

-It also creates a bit of JavaScript `main.js` with the interesting part being the part which is calling the `Greeting` method from the C# code, itself calling the `GetHRef()` C# method delegated to the JavaScript `window.location.href`.
+It also creates a bit of JavaScript `main.js` with the interesting part being the part that is calling the `Greeting` method from the C# code, itself calling the `GetHRef()` C# method delegated to the JavaScript `window.location.href`.

 ```js main.js